Yu-Peng Chen: Early life and education

 In 2002, Chen permanently moved to Shanghai and was admitted to the Shanghai Conservatory of Music with the Fu Chengxian Memorial Scholarship (傅成贤纪念奖学金).
-He first majored in Clarinet, but Ju Zongze, who discovered Chen's strong interest in composition, suggested that he transfer to a Composition major.
+He first studied the clarinet, but Ju Zongze, who discovered Chen's strong interest in composition, suggested that he transfer to a Composition major.
 Chen later majored in Music Design and Production in the Department of Music Engineering, which was established in 2003.
 Around the same time, the Shanghai Conservatory of Music invited Japanese musician Tanimura Shinji to join the department as a resident professor.
 When Chen attended Tanimura's master class in 2005, he noted that Tanimura's work combined Japanese folk music, oriental pentatonic melodies, and Western orchestral music.
-The learning experience gave much inspiration, especially Tanimura's concepts of "music has no borders" and "spread the positive energy of love."
+The learning experience gave much inspiration, especially Tanimura's concepts of "music has no borders" and "spread the positive energy of love".
 Shortly after that, Chen was one of the eight students from the department to join Tanimura for a concert performance at Expo 2005.
 He was responsible for the arrangement and production of the musical works, and performed as a pianist.
 It was also during that year, in November, when he won an award during a song activity organized by Tanimura and the Shanghai Federation of Literary and Art Circles (上海市文联组织) for the opening of the Yangshan Port and Donghai Bridge.

 Other than Tanimura, Chen also studied under the tutelage of An Dong (安栋), Chen Qiangbin (陈强斌), Wu Yuebei (吴粤北), Hu Taoyuan (胡桃源), Xu Jianqiang (徐坚强), and Qin Shile (秦诗乐).
 The different styles, composition philosophies, and approaches to music taught by the first three teachers greatly influenced Chen's work later in his career.
 While he studied, he also assisted An Dong in producing film and television music.